 - Wear comfortable shoes and quick-drying clothing.
 The sunniest days are no time to be showing off those thighs: wear light-colored trousers that end below the knee to keep them from cooking while you're waiting to see the shows.

 - If you want to sit in the "splash zones" at the shows, zippered plastic bags can keep salt water out of your electronic goodies.

 - Bring hats, sunglasses and WATERPROOF sunscreen, any time of year.
 If you're wearing sandals, apply sunscreen to the tops of your feet or risk getting a strap-shaped tan line.
 Don't forget something for your lips, too.

 - Bring warmer clothing for evening, even in summer.

 - If you're traveling with kids, they're likely to get wet.
 A change of clothing, down to the socks and shoes can be welcome and swimsuits are a good idea for kids' water play at Bay of Play.

 More Fun, Less Trouble

-- Shows fill up most any time and are offered less frequently during less busy times.
+- Shows fill up most any time.
 Get there a little early to get the best seats.
 Lower rows at most shows get wet.
 Color-coded seats claim to be the "splash zone," but you can tell from the water on the ground where the danger really lies.